+On occasion, a student may feel that they have been assigned a grade unfairly, and may wish to appeal the decision that was made.
 The L&S Academic Planning Council advises all departments to have in place a process for dealing with questions and concerns of students who ask about appealing grades.
-This process should preserve the integrity of an instructor's grade and prevent excessive pressure on the instructor while still allowing for the appeal of an alleged injustice.
+This process should preserve the integrity of an instructor's grade and prevent excessive pressure on the instructor, while still allowing for the appeal of an alleged injustice.

 All L&S Departments are encouraged to establish procedures for considering student appeals of grades.
 This document provides guidance about factors to consider in setting up those procedures.

 Departments should talk about and plan for grade appeals before being faced with an actual appeal.
 In general,

 - Instructors will (and should) only consider changing a student's final grade if there has been some error in tabulating the final grade for the course.

 - To maintain fairness in the grading process, instructors should not take into consideration a student's past performance in previous classes or the amount of energy a student has put into mastering a subject matter to alter a student's grade for a course.

 - Departments should communicate with all members of the instructional staff who have grading responsibility (including visitors and lecturers) about procedures and expectations in this complex area.